vi/wgslirpy/README.md

 * For UDP, hole punching / NAT traversal should work (not tested though)
 * For TCP, half-closed connections and backpressure should work
 * Crude DNS server for resolving IPv4 and IPv6 addresses using host DNS implementation
+* Reverse mode for specific TCP and UDP ports - forwarding connections from host to Wireguard.

 ## Limitations